Indonesian president backs troop reduction plan in restive Papua - ExBulletin

 Indonesian president backs troop reduction plan in restive Papua

-(1ST UPDATE) Indonesia’s easternmost region, Papua, has had a long-standing separatist movement, which has intensified in recent years

-JAKARTA, Indonesia – Indonesian President Joko Widodo said on Monday (December 19th) he supported plans to reduce the presence of troops in the eastern region of Papua, where the country’s military has been accused of human rights abuses. man in the struggle against a long-standing independence. movement.
+Indonesian President Joko Widodo said on Monday he supported plans to reduce the presence of troops in the eastern region of Papua, where the country’s military has been accused of human rights abuses in the fight against a long-standing independence movement.

-Otherwise, he said, armed rebel groups will always continue to operate there and “the problem will never end”.
+Otherwise, he said, armed rebel groups will continue to operate there and the problem will never end.

 It was unclear when and to what extent the military presence in Papua would be reduced.

-Indonesia’s easternmost region, Papua, has had a long-standing separatist movement, which has intensified in recent years.
+Indonesia’s easternmost region of Papua has seen a long-standing separatist movement, which has intensified in recent years.
 The army maintains a strong presence in the impoverished region and has been accused by activist groups of human rights abuses, which it denies.

-Former military leader Andika Perkasa had pleaded in 2021 for a “humanist approach” in Papua that emphasizes communication with rebel groups, according to the state news agency Antara.
+Former military leader Andika Perkasa had advocated in 2021 for a humanist approach in Papua that emphasizes communication with rebel groups, according to state news agency Antara.

 When asked if troops in Papua would be reduced, newly installed military chief Yudo Margono told reporters on Monday he would visit Papua and assess the situation before making a decision, but did not provided details.